 It’s important to emphasize that the task force supports offering services to neighborhood residents, while it is opposed to creating a treatment magnet that makes the area a regional hub for such services.
 Consistent with this policy, we want to see citywide access to treatment, rather than concentrating it in a few areas.
 This approach has been demonstrated to have better outcomes for recovering addicts, as well as to ensure that no one community becomes overburdened.

-The staff person for the SMSA Task Force is Julia Branco.
+The staff person for the SMSA Task Force is Aaron Kaufman.

 CBP Joins With Other Groups to Form Citywide Coalition on Drug Treatment